aaritfating/Easy-Level-Projects/README.md

 # Easy-Level-Projects
 All my easy level projects which i did in beginning of of my carrier
 1. quiz game in cpp .. // implementation of quiz game logic..
-2. pointer play ground system
+2. pointer play ground system.